Sales and Marketing Best Practices: Capturing Online Buyers

 Geolocation – Where does the customer live; are they serviceable?

 Every hauler identifies their service areas (often organized by “route”).
 Therefore, customers seeking service from a hauler must first be geolocated to determine whether or not they live in an area that is serviceable.
 After the customer enters their (service) address, the geolocation/mapping software must precisely determine in which route, if any, the service address is located.
-Service area mapping must be precise, often identifying specific borders (like city boundaries, county lines, neighborhoods, associations, etc.).
+Being that, service area mapping must be precise, often identifying specific borders (like city boundaries, county lines, neighborhoods, associations, etc.).
 Map “polygons” are designed to be precise representations of where a hauler wants to sell (sales polygons), as differentiated from where a hauler currently services (operational polygons).

 As a result, mapping software gets very complex and expensive to develop, implement, and maintain.